 Foreshadowing the success that was to come, these first wines won 49 awards in their first year.
 In 1988 Wayne travelled to Graves, near Bordeaux in France, where Cabernet Sauvignon and Sauvignon Blanc are the leading varieties.
 Here, he completed vintage and gained insights into these wine styles.
 Wayne was one of the first Australian winemakers to make Sauvignon Blanc in commercial quantities.

-Wayne is a talented winemaker with a sophisticated understanding of the unique terroir of Coonawarra.
-He is passionate about the wines in his charge and about Coonawarra as an significant wine producing region, having served for two years as President of the Coonawarra Vigneron’s Association.
+Wayne was a talented winemaker with a sophisticated understanding of the unique terroir of Coonawarra.
+He was passionate about the wines in his charge and about Coonawarra as an significant wine producing region, having served for two years as President of the Coonawarra Vigneron’s Association.

 Wayne governed Katnook’s winemaking during the most dynamic growth period of the Australian wine industry.
 Wayne cited the loves of his life as: his family; wine; fast cars (he owned two Bolwells which he built from scratch); water skiing and tennis.